Shubh-Chapra/Complexity_Ceiling_LLM/README.md

 ```

-Does Alice indirectly trust Dave?
+Are Alice and Dave friends?

 ```